Should recruiting be more like online dating?

 By Theresa Kinney, Regional Director, PNW, Colorado, Western Canada

 I recently was asked a really good question: Instead of worrying about engagement in organizations, why don’t we just hire people predisposed to being engaged?
 After all, there are articles that advocate using assessments and hiring based upon the results.
 And, as with online dating, people are either predisposed to being engaged or they’re not, right?
 So the solution is clean and simple—hire people who tend toward being engaged.
-It makes perfect sense!
+This business recruitment strategy makes perfect sense!

 On the surface, it seems like an easy answer.
 Yet, the more I pondered the concept, the more it troubled me.
 My primary concern was this—by focusing job recruitment on an assessment that predicts predisposition to engagement, engagement becomes a “check the box” criteria where no further thought to its continued nurturing is needed.
 Do you know Excel?
 Check!
 Word?
 Check!
 Engaged?
 Check!